14 Best Water Parks Near Philly for Kids

 1. Dorney Park & Wildwater Kingdom — Allentown

 The best part about Dorney Park & Wildwater Kingdom is you get into both parks for one admission price.
-Wildwater Kingdom features so many great attractions: Island Water Works, Lollipop Lagoon, and Wild Water Rapids.
-It also has giant wave pools, serpentine slides, two lazy rivers, and a racing slide, Seaside Splashworks was added to the park in 2020 and contains multiple water slides, splash zones, and dozens of beach-themed play features.
+Wildwater Kingdom features so many great attractions; in addition to Lollipop Lagoon, Wildwater Rapids, Aqua Racer, giant wave pools, serpentine slides, two lazy rivers, and a racing slide, Seaside Splashworks was added to the park in 2020 and contains multiple water slides, splash zones, and dozens of beach-themed play features.

 2. Sesame Place — Langhorne

 Sesame Place is the perfect water park for the littlest adventurer.
-Kids love playing on the Count's Splash Castle, riding the huge slip 'n' slide, or going down the popular Sky Splash, featuring oversized toys, including an eight-foot rubber duckie.
-The best part is, admission gets you into the whole park, so kids can do more than just play in the water.
+Kids love playing on the Count's Splash Castle, riding the huge slip and slide, or going down the popular Sky Splash, equipped with oversized toys, including an eight-foot rubber duckie.
+The best part is admission gets you into the whole park, so kids can do more than just play in the water.

-Enjoy the rides, then cool off in Hersheypark's water park.
+Enjoy the rides and cool off in Hersheypark's water park.

 3. Hersheypark — Hershey

-Hersheypark might be better known for its dry rides, but the water park is plenty of fun, too.
+Hersheypark may be better known for its dry rides, but the water park is plenty of fun, too.
 It includes a wave pool, coaster ride, multiple water slides, lazy river, and multiple interactive water play attractions.
-Big kids will love the East Coast Waterworks section, while little ones can enjoy Sand Castle Cove.
+Big kids will love the East Coast Waterworks section, while little ones can enjoy Sandcastle Cove.
 The 11-acre water park is included in the theme park admission rate.

 4. Camelbeach Mountain Waterpark — Tannersville

 Called Duke's Lagoon, the water park portion of Dutch Wonderland is a parent's dream and a preschooler's delight.
-It is not too overwhelming, with many fountains and small slides for little ones.
+It's not too overwhelming, with many fountains and small slides for little ones.
 There are a few bigger slides to entertain older siblings.
-Families can rent cabanas and grab food at Sharkys Grill, which features slushies, chicken tenders, and burgers.
+Families can rent cabanas and grab food at Sharkys Grill for slushies, chicken tenders, and burgers.

 There's room for everyone in the outdoor pool at Sahara Sam's Oasis in New Jersey.